-- Provide basic suggestions for preparedness - · Demonstrate how to pack an effective first aid kit - Learn proper techniques for water disinfection - Learn the back-country assessment of an injured or sick patient - Learn the treatment of dislocations, sprains, strains and breaks - Learn how to treat medical problems and prevent infectious disease - Study and learn the treatment of bites and stings - Learn the treatment of skin related injuries including sunburn and poison ivy - Study the prevention and treatment of lightning related injuries - Learn to treat hot and cold related injuries including dehydration and frostbite - Understand the treatment of altitude related illnesses - Study avalanche prevention and rescue - Understand the management of head and neck trauma - Know the proper techniques for the transport of an injured patient - Know basic causes of infectious diseases in various parts of the world
+Provide basic suggestions for preparedness.

+- Sunscreens - Dental issues - Children in the wilderness. - Treatment of foot injuries and problems. - Demonstrate how to pack an effective first aid kit. - Learn proper techniques for water disinfection - Learn the back-country assessment of an injured or sick patient - Learn appropriate nutrition for hiking, trekking, and backpacking. - Learn how to treat medical problems and prevent infectious disease. - Study and learn the treatment of bites and stings - Learn the treatment of skin related injuries including sunburn and poison ivy - Study the prevention and treatment of lightning related injuries - Understand the treatment of altitude related illnesses.